biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 ## 7. Security Assurance Requirements

-This Protection Profile bases on the assurance requirements as defined in Evaluation Assurance Level 1 in \[CC3\].
+This Protection Profile utilizes an explicit assurance level based on the assurance requirements as defined in Evaluation Assurance Level 1 in \[CC3\].

 However, for the evaluation of the Security Target, the assurance components as contained in EAL2 (and upwards) shall be used.

+Further, this Protection Profile focusses on a functional test of the described security functionality and does therefore not contain any assurance component for vulnerability assessment.

-This results in an overall assurance level of EAL1+, where the augmentation results from the components ASE_OBJ.2, ASE_REQ.2, ASE_SPD.1 and ASE_TSS.1.
+This results in the use of the following assurance components:

-It should be noted that the evaluation of a TOE according to this PP will be performed in close correlation with the evaluation of the mobile device containing the TOE in accordance with \[MDFPP\].
-The developer is therefore encouraged to utilize effects of synergy between the evaluations and reuse documentation efficiently.
+- ADV\_FSP.1
+- AGD\_OPE.1
+- AGD\_PRE.1
+- ALC\_CMC.1
+- ALC\_CMS.1
+- ASE\_CCL.1
+- ASE\_ECD.1
+- ASE\_INT.1
+- ASE\_OBJ.2
+- ASE\_SPD.1
+- ASE\_TSS.1
+- ATE\_IND.1

 ## 8. Selection-Based Requirements
 As indicated in the introduction to this cPP, the baseline requirements